waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Failure Conditions:** Interacting from the side, front, above, or below the bird at various puzzle stages triggers the 'Kwaa!' dialogue and resets its position.
 This has been verified at multiple locations (e.g., from (29, 23) to (29, 22), from (20, 23) to (20, 24)).
 - **Hypotheses & Tests (Log of Disproven Ideas):**
   - **Lead Pokémon:** The lead Pokémon has no effect on a simple 'A' press interaction.
   - **Twig Piles:** Stepping on the twig pile at (14, 27) does not alter the outcome of subsequent interactions with the bird.
-(Re-confirmed by ignoring this note and wasting turns.)
 - **Current Investigation Plan: ARCHIVED** - This puzzle is currently unsolvable from this section of the forest.
 Pivoting to other objectives.
 - **Alternative Hypotheses (Untested):**
   - The puzzle is currently unsolvable and requires a key item (like a Squirtbottle) or a story flag from elsewhere (e.g., from Goldenrod City).